Photo-induced directional transport in extended SSH chains: Results and Discussion

 Due to the time-periodicity of the driving field, a periodically driven \(\mathbb{D}\)-dimensional lattice can be mapped onto an equivalent undriven \((\mathbb{D}+1)\)-dimensional lattice~\cite{PhysRevLett.110.200403,sambe1973steady,grifoni1998driven}.
-In such systems, the original Bloch bands of the undriven lattice evolve into a set of Floquet-Bloch (FB) bands, with the inter-band coupling determined by the driving frequency.
+In such systems, the original Bloch bands of the undriven lattice evolve into a set of Floquet-Bloch bands, with the inter-band coupling determined by the driving frequency.
 This effective time-independent \((\mathbb{D}+1)\)-dimensional system can be visualized as the original system connected to multiple virtual replicas stacked along the additional (Floquet) dimension.
-In the high-frequency limit, the Floquet bands decouple, and the dynamics are primarily governed by the zeroth-order FB band (\(p = q = 0\)) in Eq.~\ref{effhop}, while the contributions from higher-order terms in \(p\) and \(q\) become negligibly small.
+In the high-frequency limit, the Floquet bands decouple, and the dynamics are primarily governed by the zeroth-order Floquet-Bloch band (\(p = q = 0\)) in Eq.~\ref{effhop}, while the contributions from higher-order terms in \(p\) and \(q\) become negligibly small.
 As a result, the coupling between the original system and its virtual copies becomes effectively suppressed.
 However, this picture breaks down in the low-frequency regime, where strong coupling between the parent system and its Floquet replicas emerges.
 In this regime, multiple virtual copies actively contribute to the dynamics, effectively increasing the system's dimensionality and spatial extent.
 This enlarged system size can lead to a reduction in the phase-coherence (or phase-relaxation) length, which is further diminished at finite temperatures.
 Consequently, achieving favorable transport properties becomes increasingly challenging in the low-frequency regime.
+A justification for considering only the zeroth-order Floquet-Bloch band (\(p = q = 0\)) in the high-frequency regime is provided in Appendix~\ref{appc}.